 ∗ CPSS (Committee on Payment and Settlement Systems) and IOSCO (International Organization of Securities Commissions) are international organization composed of central banks and securities market regulators respectively.
 CPSS changed its name to CPMI (Committee on Payment and market Infrastructures) in September 2014.

-TFX has started its quantitative data disclosure to demonstrate TFX's compliance with the PFMI in accordance with the Public quantitative disclosure standards for central counterparties, from 3rd quarter 2015.
-And quarterly updates are scheduled from that time forward.
+TFX started its quantitative data disclosure to be compliant with the PFMI since the 3rd quarter of 2015.
+This is updated quarterly from that time on.

 |PDF formats||CSV formats|